What Causes Dementia?

 Schedule a Cognitive Disorders Evaluation

 If you or a loved one are having trouble with memory, language, or daily activities, talk about your symptoms with your primary care provider.
 We accept self-referrals; however, we prefer referrals from a primary care provider or neurologist.
 You may request an appointment or call 801-585-7575.
-Before your appointment, please send all previous medical records and brain imaging, if relevant.
+Please send all previous medical records and brain imaging, if relevant, before your appointment.